-Prominent signs of the following types should be posted in each laboratory or areas that the laboratory uses: Door signs (https://cws.auburn.edu/rmsDoorSign/Login.aspx) must be placed outside each exit door of a laboratory listing the names and telephone numbers of the PI and other responsible personnel.
+Prominent signs of the following types should be posted in each laboratory or areas that the laboratory uses.
+Door signs are created in BioRAFT and must be placed outside each exit door of a laboratory listing the names and telephone numbers of the PI and other responsible personnel.
 These signs provide a general idea of some of the hazards present within the laboratory and they are used by emergency responders in the event of an off-hour emergency in the lab.

 Signage is also used for:

-- Identifying locations for safety showers, eyewash stations, other safety and first aid equipment - Chemical storage (Flammable, acids, bases, toxic chemicals, biohazards, radioactive materials etc.) - Warnings at areas or equipment where special or unusual hazards exist (magnetic fields, electrical
+- Identifying locations for safety showers, eyewash stations, other safety and first aid equipment - Chemical storage (Flammable, acids, bases, toxic chemicals, biohazards, radioactive materials etc.) - Warnings at areas or equipment where special or unusual hazards exist (magnetic fields, electrical shock, inhalation hazards) - No food or drink signs on research refrigerators, ice machines, dishwashers, microwaves, ovens and - Emergency contact numbers prominently located near the exit or lab phone

-- shock, inhalation hazards) - No food or drink signs on research refrigerators, ice machines, dishwashers, microwaves, ovens and incubators - Emergency contact numbers prominently located near the exit or lab phone Use this link to access more lab signs and labels: https://cws.auburn.edu/rms/pm/chemguidestools
+Use this link to access more lab signs and labels: https://cws.auburn.edu/rms/pm/chemguidestools